Guohai93/reinforcement-learning-an-introduction/README.md

 - [Github-ShangtongZhang/reinforcement-learning-an-introduction](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction)

-> Feel free to discuss with me if you have any questions！
+> Feel free to discuss with me if you have any questions !【Homepage：http://guohai.tech  Email：xuguohai7@163.com】
-> 【Homepage：http://guohai.tech  Email：xuguohai7@163.com】